hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - no URL filtering feature as FTDv

+- Secure Virtual Appliance
+  - functions same as physical Cisco Secure Email Gateway, Cisco Secure Web Appliance, or Cisco Secure Email and Web Manager hardware appliances, with only a few minor differences
+  - requirements to migrate virtual appliance to another physical host
+    - same network configuration
+    - same <span style="color: #bb6600;">defined network(s)</span> to which the interfaces on the virtual appliance are mapped
+    - datastore that the virtual appliance uses
+    - Secure Email Virtual Gateway w/o mail in its queue
+  - migrate a Cisco WSA virtual appliance from one physical host to another physical host by using VMware Motion: access to the same defined network

 - Cloudlock
   - a cloud-based <span style="color: #bb6600;">Cloud Access Security Broker (CASB)</span> and cloud cybersecurity platform
   - helping organizations securely leverage <span style="color: #bb6600;">use of applications</span> in the cloud